FloeFoxon/FloeFoxon.github.io/Works.md

 ### **Presentations**

 **Foxon, F.** 2026.
 Statistical Tests for Randomness on a Typewritten Key Stream Extracted With Computer Vision and Classified With a Convolutional Neural Network.
-Poster presentation at the 9th International Conference on Historical Cryptology HistoCrypt 2026.
+Poster presentation at the *9th International Conference on Historical Cryptology HistoCrypt*.
 Amiens, France.

 **Foxon, F.** 2026.
-Science, Public Health & Risk: What the Evidence Actually Shows panel discussion at the Rethinking Nicotine: Science, Harm Reduction, and Sensible Policy conference by Students for Sensible Drug Policy.
+Science, Public Health & Risk: What the Evidence Actually Shows panel discussion at the Students for Sensible Drug Policy's *Rethinking Nicotine: Science, Harm Reduction, and Sensible Policy* Conference.
 Pittsburgh, Pennsylvania.

 Mbaeyi, G., Edwards, P., **Foxon, F.**, & Mah, S. 2026.
 Consulting with online taught students to co-create effective data science summative assessment models.
 Poster presentation at the *Leeds Institute for Teaching Excellence (LITE) Student Education Conference*.
 Leeds, England.